QuarkNerd/blog/mdunsdon/_posts/2014-08-08-sharded-clusters-mongodb-considerations.md

 ##Consider: Will the benefits outweigh the costs?

-If you are not currently using a shard cluster in MongoDB, you are forced to increase the specifications of your replica set machines to cope with additional load.
+If you are not currently using a shard clustered in MongoDB, you are forced to increase the specifications of your replica set machines to cope with additional load.
 For some systems this approach works well, but there does come a point for some where this does not become worthwhile.

 <img src="{{ site.baseurl }}/mdunsdon/assets/mongo-sharding-infrastructure.png"/>

 Before you can bring a production MongoDB system over to using a sharded cluster, there are additional costs that you need to bear.
 Not only do you need to duplicate your existing replica set, but you need to set up the following:

 - A _configuration server_ is essential for mapping data chunks to shards.
-A shared cluster cannot function without this, so you should set up three of these servers in production and have a data backup strategy.
+A sharded cluster cannot function without this, so you should set up three of these servers in production and have a data backup strategy.

 - A _router server_ routes actions triggered by your applications to the correct shard.
 In a production environment it may be necessary to have multiple of these to handle fail-over.